+Payment may be made by personal check or through Zelle (an online payment service).
 An annual registration fee of $50.00 per family is due at your first fall lesson to assist with the cost of recitals, masterclass supplies, piano tunings/maintenance, professional development and organizational dues.
 The flat monthly fee for tuition is due at the first lesson of each month and may be paid with the registration fee (for specific tuition rates, please contact me).
 Tuition remains the same whether there are three, four or five lessons in the month.
 Vacation days are balanced out by months with five lessons, provided you attend all scheduled lessons (the masterclass and recital each count as one lesson at the end of each semester).
 A $30 late fee should be automatically included in tuition checks submitted after the 10th of each month.

 Semester-long contracts are signed at the beginning of each term (September- December, then January- June).
 The studio schedule generally aligns with the Beaverton School District calendar for major holidays and breaks.
 Exemption mid-contract is granted in cases of debilitating upper body injury, unexpected family relocation or a serious/debilitating extended illness.